 Feeling Fatigued After Working Out?
 You Could Be Deficient in These Key Vitamins and Minerals

-A registered dietitian explains how three different nutrient deficiencies could be the cause of major fatigue post-workout.
+A registered dietitian explains how three different nutrient deficiencies could be the cause for major fatigue post-workout.

 Nothing feels better than cruising through a workout before cooling down.
 But what’s going on if you’re struggling to complete workouts that you might typically consider easy?
 While it’s totally normal to have a few workouts feel less than optimal, if you repeatedly finish a sweat sesh feeling completely wiped, it might be a sign that something is off in your body.